The Nicolaitans

 Literal:

 There is no historical record of the Nicolaitans from the first century.
 The word itself means to “conquer the people”.
-But apparently, they were some present in the church at Ephesus, where they were not tolerated.
+But apparently, there were some present in the church at Ephesus, where they were not tolerated.

 Yet this you have, you hate the works of the Nicolaitans, which I also hate.
 Rev. 2:6